Bambo-Rambo/TinyFinder/Notes.md

 * For grass with illumise leading (Ratio = 26) it's impossible to have 2 consecutive encounters whose slots are 4 or higher
 * For grass with illumise leading + O-power (max Ratio = 78) it's impossible to have 2 consecutive encounters whose slots are 9 or higher

 The same occur for Friend Safari.
-Consider FS slot 1 as slots 1/2/3 in Normal Wild, slot 2 as slots 4/5/6/7 and slot 3 as slots 8/9/10/11/12.
+Consider FS slot 1 as 1/2/3 in Normal Wild, slot 2 as 4/5/6/7 and slot 3 as 8/9/10/11/12.

 ### Fishing

 * Without leading with Suction Cups (ratio = 49), it's impossible to have 2 consecutive encounter whose slots are 2 or higher
 * Leading with Suction Cups (ratio = 98), you can find 2 consecutive slots 3 that also sync, and both their white flute effects are 4, but it's pointless since you replace the Synchronizer with Suction Cups anyway.
-Funnily enough, the 1st flute will always be 4 (the rarest) while the second can be any.
+Funnily enough, the 1st flute will always be 4 (the rarest) while the second may be any.

 ### Rock Smash